PeteMichaud/petegames.com/_posts/2013-09-10-games-on-the-brain.md

 emotions mostly, and for physiological addictions and aversions (sort of, again glossing).

 It's the reason your dog can get jealous, but he can't do algebra.
 It's the reason you tell yourself you shouldn't eat that pizza, but you eat the whole thing anyway.
-You shit your guts out all night after eating at a skanky Chinese buffet.
+Or, you shit your guts out all night after eating at a skanky Chinese buffet.
 Now when you see a chinese place--*any* chinese place--your stomach feels like a bag of smashed assholes.

 {% blog_image sick-monkey-brain.jpg | Thanks limbic system, you kept my dumb monkey ancestors from puking up their liver more than once. %}